yicone/yicone/README.md

 Hi, My nickname is yicone 👋
 ===========================

-👉 I've been working professionally as a software engineer for 18 years.
+👉 I've been working professionally as a software engineer for 19 years.
-👉 I mainly use these technologys: Ruby w\ `Rails`, Python, `Java` w\ Spring and `Android`, JavaScript w\ `Vue`|`Angular`|`React` and `Node.js`, C# w\ `.NET`, and I respect the conventions of each community.
+👉 I mainly use these technologys: Ruby/Rails, Python, Java/Spring/Android,JavaScript/Vue/Angular/React/Node.js, C#/.NET, and I respect the conventions of each community.
-👉 I currently work full time at a large traditional manufacturing company as Director of Software Engineering, where the main stack of the technical team is Spring Boot, VueJS, Ionic, Keycloak, K8s, Kong, TiDB, ClickHouse, Presto...
+👉 I currently work full time at a large traditional manufacturing company as Chief Software Architect of Digital Sales & Marketing, where the main stack of the technical team is Spring Boot, VueJS, Ionic, Keycloak, K8s, Kong, TiDB, ClickHouse, Presto...
 👉 I'm freelancing for a startup that provides reservation services for the restaurant industry, whose main technology stack is Rails 6, and I also maintain its legacy projects on my own using Java w\ Spring Framework, AngularJS, and Vue.
 👉 I'm also currently contracted to work on an industrial IoT project that requires dealing with MQTT, Pandas, matplotlib, and other such technologies.
 👉 I speak Chinese natively, and I can read and write English fluently.
 👉 In 2023 I would like to sample these technologies: NuxtJS/NestJS, Julia/Codon, Supabase/Appwrite, MAUI, Blazor, and of course the unexpected!
-👉 My current spare time interests are PIM, ML/DL, complexity science.
 👉 I'm open to remote freelance/part-time opportunities.

 ### Skills